Overview

 Program history

 The Hospice and Palliative Medicine Fellowship at Mayo Clinic was established in 2007 and accepted its first physician fellow in 2008.
-In 2021 we will begin reviewing applications for advanced practice clinician fellows who will join our first class of interprofessional trainees for the 2022-2023 academic year.
+In 2022, we welcomed our first cohort of advanced practice clinical fellows to form our inaugural interprofessional fellowship class.